Augusta GA Nursing Home Abuse Lawyers

 Augusta, Georgia is, quite simply, an outstanding place to live.
 One of our favorite activities, when we have the time, is to stroll the Augusta Riverwalk that runs along the Savannah River.
 Although Augusta’s population is young, with a median age of only 33, we are not unaware of the aging of the population that will dramatically affect the entire state in the coming decades.
 Even now, over a dozen nursing homes can be found in Augusta and elsewhere in Richmond County.

 Most of these facilities provide excellent care.
 However, nursing home abuse can occur anywhere, as there are acceptions and no system is foolproof.
-At T. Madden & Associates, P.C., the very thought of an offense as despicable as nursing home abuse absolutely turns our stomachs.
-But somebody has to fight back when something like this happens, and that is exactly what our Augusta GA nursing home abuse lawyer do when someone comes to us with a plausible nursing home abuse claim.
+At T. Madden & Associates, P.C., the very thought of an offense as despicable as nursing home abuse turns our stomachs.
+But somebody has to fight back when something like this happens, and that is exactly what our Augusta GA nursing home abuse lawyer does when someone comes to us with a plausible nursing home abuse claim.

 How Nursing Homes Are Regulated